BenHenderson09/High-Voltage-Plasma-Ignitor/README.md

-# High-Voltage-Plasma-Ignitor
+# High-Voltage-Tool
-Driving a step-up transformer at a high frequency to produce high temperature continuous plasma arcs.
+A tool containing a circuit which drives a step-up transformer at a high frequency in order to produce high voltage, high temperature continuous plasma arcs, acting as an effective ignitor.

+An arrangement of high voltage capacitors and diodes on the secondary allows for louder,pulsating, higher current arcs.

 A broken cordless impact driver was repurposed to act as an enclosure.

 <img src="image1.jpg" width="400"><img src="image3.png" width="400">